EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Oct 2025)

 Standard-risk countries

-Why the benchmarking system matters
+Why the benchmarking system still matters

 Enforcement and penalties